Canop/bacon/website/docs/community/bacon-ls.md

 path = ".bacon-locations"
 ```

-**NOTE: Bacon MUST be running to generate the export locations with the Bacon-ls job: `bacon -j bacon-ls`.**
+**NOTE: Bacon MUST be running to generate the export locations with the Bacon-ls job: `bacon -j bacon-ls`.
+From `bacon-ls` 0.10.0, this is done automatically if the option `runBaconInBackground` is set to true.**

 The language server can be configured using the appropriate LSP protocol and
 supports the following values: